Ryan-Millard/Img2Num/docs/docs/reference/wasm/modules/image/mergeSmallRegionsInPlace/faq.md

 - Multi-pass merging
 - Choosing the *largest neighboring region* instead of the first valid one
-- Detecting localised width/height - regions often have large tentacle-like protusions.
+- Detecting localised width/height - regions often have large tentacle-like protrusions.

 The current design favors **clarity and predictability** over heuristics.